rubix4x4/rubix4x4/README.md

-Hello, My name is rubix4x4 and I'm a recent mechanical engineer PhD.
-During my recent free time I have begun to teach myself python usage.
+Hello, My name is rubix4x4 and I'm a mechanical engineer PhD.
+My previous graudate research focussed on robotic systems for pediatric gait rehabilitation.

-My training comes largely from the field of robotics, having done my graduate research on rehabilitation robotic system design and control.
-However my recent work experience in simulation has opened my interests to simulation, path planning, trajectory optimizaiton, and machine learning applications.
+My recent work experience in simulation or robotic systems for industry purposes has opened my interests to simulation, path planning, trajectory optimizaiton, and machine learning applications.

 <!---
 rubix4x4/rubix4x4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.